giaphiep/post/README.md

 ```

 ## Usage
-1. In configs/app.php file, add the following to the providers array
+1. In configs/app.php file, add the following to the providers array (optional in version 5.5)
 ``` php
 GiapHiep\Post\PostServiceProvider::class,
 Yajra\DataTables\DataTablesServiceProvider::class,